Bhakti: In Mahayana Buddhism

+Devotion to the Buddhas and bodhisattvas continued to be a major part of the later Vajrayana Buddhist traditions of tantra.
+Vajrayana Buddhism also added another form of bhakti to their teachings: guru bhakti (i.e. guru yoga), devotion towards the tantric guru.
+In India, various forms of devotion were practiced, including tantric songs of realization called Charyagitis.
+These first arose in the so called Charyapadas of medieval Bengali Sahajiya Buddhism.

+As such, both in Tibetan Buddhism and East Asian Buddhism, there remains a strong tradition of devotional veneration of various Buddhas and bodhisattvas (which includes making offerings and chanting their names or mantras), and this is one of the most popular forms of lay Buddhist practice.

 Jainism

 Bhakti has been a prevalent ancient practice in various Jaina sects, wherein learned Tirthankara (Jina) and human gurus have been venerated with offerings, songs and Āratī prayers.

 Jainism participated in the Bhakti school of medieval India, and has a rich tradition of bhakti literature (stavan) though these have been less studied than those of the Hindu tradition.
 The Avasyaka sutra of Jains includes, among ethical duties for the devotee, the recitation of "hymns of praise to the Tirthankaras" as the second Obligatory Action.
 It explains this bhakti as one of the means to destroy negative karma.
 According to Paul Dundas, such textual references to devotional activity suggests that bhakti was a necessary part of Jainism from an early period.

 According to Jeffery D. Long, along with its strong focus on ethics and ascetic practices, the religiosity in Jainism has had a strong tradition of bhakti or devotion just like their Hindu counterparts.
 The Jain community built ornate temples and prided in public devotion for its fordmakers, saints and teachers.
 Abhisekha, festival prayers, community recitals and Murti puja (rituals before an image) are examples of integrated bhakti in Jain practice.
 Some Jain monks, however, reject Bhakti.